 Once he saw me, he would come after me like a blue streak!
 Naturally, I would laugh and praise him once he caught up to me...
-Being of Shepherd heritage, he would sometimes nip me a little because he was so excited he had caught me!
+Being of Shepherd heritage, he would sometimes nip me a little to remind me who was herd boss!

 Here's another fun dog game provided by Kara from Massachusetts:

 First, ask someone in another room to hold your dog.
 With the dog in